CPEI-Frank/kendoUI/README.md

 # KendoUI

+## Information

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) installing the components and themes from [Kendo UI](https://www.telerik.com/kendo-angular-ui/)

+## Dependencies

+Run `npm install` to install all the dependencies set in the package.json file that will automatically install the node modules that makes the project work.

 ## Development server